- Become a Fan of Elman Technology Law on FaceBook by visiting our Page and clicking the Like button

 For 7 years, Gerry chaired the Patent Legislation Committee of the Philadelphia Intellectual Property Law Association (“PIPLA”) during a time of sweeping changes in regulations and the prospect of “patent reform” on the lips of Congress, and then served a two-year term on PIPLA’s Board of Governors.

 As an invited Nominator, Gerry attended the World Technology Summit in London in July 2001 and is now a Member of the World Technology Network.
 He participated in the World Technology Summit in New York City July 2002 as chair of their Summit-within-the-Summit for Law, and in the World Technology Summit in San Francisco in June 2003.
-In July 2009 Gerry presented a talk on Where’s My Free Legal Advice? at the World Technology Summit in New York City.
+Click here to view the talk Gerry presented on Where’s My Free Legal Advice? at the World Technology Summit in New York City July 2009.
 In June 2010, our firm sponsored the premiere East Coast screening by the World Technology Network of Ray Kurzweil’s documentary The Singularity is Near, and in December 2010 sponsored at the World Technology Summit a roundtable session on how science fiction authors dream the future for us.

 Gerry organized and chaired a program on Biotechnology and the Bioterrorism Dilemma at Villanova University on January 21, 2002, sponsored by the Philadelphia area alumni clubs of Stanford and The University of Chicago.
 He serves as webmaster and a member of the board of the Stanford Club of Philadelphia.